caroso1222/notyf/README.md

 backgroundColor | `string` | Background color of the toast message | `string` | Message to be rendered inside of the toast.
-Becomes the default message when used in the global config. ripple | `boolean` | Whether or not to render the ripple at revealing
+Becomes the default message when used in the global config. ripple | `boolean` | Whether or not to render the ripple at revealing dismissible | `boolean` | Whether to allow users to dismiss the notification with a button

 ### INotyfIcon